Vampire - Spoony's Jyhad. After being subjected to some of the worst railroading that this troper has ever heard of, Spoony gets glorious revenge.

 In "Jedi Hunter" Spoony decides to make a non-Jedi character who can take on Sith Lords.
 In his first encounter a Sith taunts him telling him to just fly away on his jetpack.
 Spoony's response?
 "Oh this?
 This isn't a jetpack, it's a fuel tank for this!
 FWOOOOOOOSH!
 Block THAT motherfucker!"

 Later he uses many other weapons he found in the technology sourcebook, which he explains wouldn't have worked, except that none of the Jedi players or Sith NPCs ever take levels in 'boring' things like sensing things with the Force, so they never saw any of it coming.
 As it is, he easily beats them.

 Spoony wins Dark Tower on his first try, accompanied by a Big "YES!"

 The Squirt Gun Wars shows incredible insanity and adaptation from Spoony's team concerning the titular war.

 One of the best moments is Spoony's war declaration.
-Fed up with his players abusing the Game Breaker DMSOnote In case you forgot or haven't watched the video yet, it's a chemical that can essentially allow an ordinary squirt gun to deal one-hit kills, Spoony arms all the enemies in the game with the same chemical-filled squirt guns, as well as chemical-proof hazmat suits and normal semiautomatic sidearms (in case their squirt guns were nullified).
+Fed up with his players abusing the Game Breaker DMSOnote For those unfamiliar, it's a chemical that allows other chemicals to be absorbed through the skin, and penetrates virtually any armor in-game; combined with the right toxins, it could deliver unstoppable one-hit kills, Spoony arms all the enemies in the game with the same chemical-filled squirt guns, as well as chemical-proof hazmat suits and normal semiautomatic sidearms (in case their squirt guns were nullified).
 The players are taken entirely off-guard by this, resulting in an epic moment of Rocks Fall, Everyone Dies.